Sharen Jester Turney: Career

 Turney attended the University of Oklahoma, graduating with a Bachelor of Arts degree in Business Education with a minor in public relations.
 Upon graduation in 1979, she began her career as a buyer for Foley's, a department store chain in Houston, Texas.

 Following stints at Byer California and Federated Department Stores, Turney joined Neiman Marcus, where she became executive vice president of merchandising and then senior vice president and general merchandise manager.
 She finished her career at Neiman Marcus as president and CEO of NM Direct, the company's e-commerce and catalog division, Horchow Catalog and Chefs Catalog.
 In 2000, she became the CEO of Victoria's Secret Direct, the e-commerce and catalog division of the successful women's apparel and lingerie brand, Victoria's Secret.

 In July 2006, Turney was promoted to President and CEO of Victoria's Secret.
 As CEO, she has overseen an increase in total sales revenue from $4.5 billion to over $7.7 billion and more than doubled the profit in 2015.
 Victoria's Secret is currently the largest subsidiary of L Brands Inc at 40% of total revenue.
 She resigned as CEO of Victoria's Secret in February 2016.

-Turney serves as chairman of the board of directors for the Research Institute at Nationwide Children’s Hospital, and serves on the Jay H. Baker Retailing Initiative advisory board at The Wharton School, University of Pennsylvania.
-Turney was also a member of the board of directors for M/I Homes, Inc. for eight years resigning in 2019.
+Turney serves on the Board of Trustees for the University of Oklahoma Foundation and the Board of Directors for Bread Financial and Academy Sports + Outdoors in North America and NewStore in the US and Europe.
+She serves on the Jay H. Baker Retailing Initiative advisory board at The Wharton School, University of Pennsylvania.
+Turney served as chairman of the board of directors for the Turney served as chairman of the board of directors for the Research Institute at Nationwide Children’s Hospital, was on the board of directors for both Nationwide Children's Hospital and The James Cancer Hospital, and was an eight-year board of directors member for M/I Homes, Inc.

+Turney's advisory roles in retail, technology, and philanthropy span the globe, including London based Marks and Spencer, Gloria Jeans in Russia, Cosmo Lady in China, Clovia and IvyCap Ventures in India, Sweden based global brand Happy Socks, Full Beauty Brands in New York; ProQuo AI in New York and the UK, Paycom in the US; and among others, Catholic Relief Services in Vietnam, Cambodia, and Nepal with a commitment to helping Syrian refugees in Lebanon and Jordan and Cristo Rey Columbus college-preparatory high school with a professional work-study program.
 She is also actively involved with The Center for Family Safety and Healing.

-Turney’s advisory roles span the globe and include London based Marks and Spencer, Gloria Jeans in Russia, Cosmo Lady the largest intimate wear company in China, Full Beauty Brands in New York and technology companies Feedvisor, NewStore, and Joox.
-She also serves on the board of directors for Sweden based global brand Happy Socks and US based Alliance Data Systems, and We Are HAH.

 In December 2018, Turney becomes interim CEO of private apparel company, Gloria Jeans.